We are committed to safeguarding; if you have any concerns about the well being of a child in school please contact a member of staff.

 Monday 19th July- Dales and Rivers

 Curriculum this half term

-This half term we be focusing on encouraging the children to write more independently, we will be focusing on the children becoming independent in writing simple sentences.
-We will begin by spending two weeks writing diaries about our special visitors!
+This half term we be continuing to focus on encouraging the children to write more independently, we will be focusing on the children becoming independent in writing simple sentences.
 We will be making sure that the children are representing the sounds they have learnt correctly in their writing.
 The children will continue to recap their Set 2 sounds, we will also be learning the names of the letters and what these look like- capital letters.

 This half term we will continue our Big Write sessions, these will take place once a week.
 Big Write is where the children all sit down together and have a go at writing something independently- without the help of an adult.
 They will draw on all the skills that they practise in their RWI sessions and practise sounding out independently and then reading back their work.
 This half term we will be trying to write more than just simple sentences and having a go at writing descriptions, recounts, instructions and stories!
 Big Write gives children the opportunity to write at length and experience different genres of writing.
 It also helps prepare the children for Year 1.

 This half term we will focus on some traditional tales- if you want to read and write about these at home then that would be great

 Wk bg 14th June- Three Billy Goats Gruff